-The 5th European Conference on Behaviour and Energy Efficiency will be held from the 5th to the 7th September 2018 in Zurich, Switzerland.
+The 5th European Conference on Behaviour and Energy Efficiency was held from the 5th to the 7th September 2018 in Zurich, Switzerland.

-Behave aims to bring together researchers, policy makers and practitioners to discuss problems and measures in the field of behaviours related to end-use energy efficiency and sufficiency and the adaption of low-carbon technologies.
-As such, it will focus on various fields of research, innovation and knowledge transfer.
+Behave 2018 brought together researchers, policy makers and practitioners to discuss problems and measures in the field of behaviours related to end-use energy efficiency and sufficiency and the adaption of low-carbon technologies.
+As such, it focused on various fields of research, innovation and knowledge transfer.

 Behave aims to facilitate the exchange of knowledge on sustainable energy behaviour in transport, buildings and consumption of goods as well as the individual and social acceptance of sustainable technologies (e.g. renewables).
 In particular, the conference should act as a platform to share multi-disciplinary research on new technological developments and best practices concerning understanding and influencing energy-related behaviours.
 Therefore, contributions to Behave 2018 should provide theoretical knowledge, evidence-based research and methods as well as innovative practices related to fostering sustainable energy-behaviour.
 They can focus on either macro- (countries, regions, cities), meso- (organisations, districts, communities) or micro-levels (individuals, buildings).

 Papers can be submitted on the following subjects.
 This list is not comprehensive.
 Other relevant topics may be chosen.

 - Behaviour integration into smart grid, energy and transportation modelling

 - Demand-side information and management in smart energy and transport systems